 Introduction

 Moving data from MySQL to Snowflake traditionally involves complex ETL processes, multiple tools, and significant development effort.
 This article demonstrates how Sling simplifies this process with its powerful data replication capabilities.
+If your destination is a different warehouse, the same workflow applies to guides like exporting Postgres to Snowflake and moving Snowflake data to BigQuery.

 Traditional Data Pipeline Challenges